Wally West: Return: The New 52 and DC Rebirth

 Directly after the events in Titans: Rebirth, Lilith has Wally repeat the story of his return for her to use it as a means of making the mental connections between him, herself and the Titans stronger.
 While doing this, she notices the most powerful thought in Wally's mind is that of Linda Park, which sparks various, but supportive, reactions from the other Titans.
 Nightwing encourages Wally to seek Linda out and try and make new memories with her.
 Elsewhere, Linda is still puzzled by Wally's sudden presence in her life and decides to investigate him further.
 During a confrontation with Abra Kadabra, Wally is forced to push himself so fast that he is sent into the Speed Force while trying to save her and the other Titans from being killed by Kadabra, but in a conversation with a manifestation of his memories of Linda, Wally is encouraged not to give up on the idea that he can make a new relationship with her in this timeline, subsequently using his memories of the Titans as a new 'lightning-rod' to return to Earth.
 Afterwards, Wally is visited by Superman, who confirms that he, like Wally, remembers the world that existed before history was 'edited'.

-Later, Deathstroke wanted to use the Speed Force to save his son and takes out Wally.
-Ace West and Damian Wayne managed to save Wally, but Damian Wayne had to stop Wally West's heart momentarily, making Wally have a heart pacer.
+During the storyline "The Lazarus Contract", Deathstroke intends to use the Speed Force to save his son Grant Wilson and takes out Wally.
+Ace West and Damian Wayne manage to save Wally, but he is injured and forced to use a pacemaker.
 After that adventure, while on a mission with the Titans, Wally learned that he has the ability to go fast and stop time as well.

 After a battle against Psimon, Mister Twister, and the Key, Wally used too much of his abilities, and he seemingly dies.
 However, Kid Flash (Ace West) senses Wally's "death" and rushes to find him.
 After noticing Wally West "dead", Kid Flash senses that Wally is not completely dead and he revives him by jumpstarting his heart, curing Wally of his pacemaker condition.
 Wally West then helps the Titans defeat Donna Troy's evil self from an alternate future, Troia, and the other villains.